JulienBacquart/MTW-MeSH-wiki/Home.md

-# Welcome #
+# Welcome

 ***Medical Subject Headings*** (MeSH) is a controlled vocabulary (thesaurus) for biomedical fields produced by the *National Library of Medicine* ([NLM](https://www.nlm.nih.gov/mesh/), Bethesda, USA).

 MTW stands for **Medical Subject Headings Translation Workflow**

-## MTW App
+# MTW app

 NLM has deprecated its legacy *MeSH Translation Maintenance System* (MTMS) by the end of 2018 leaving the translating organizations virtually empty-handed.
-Fortunately NLM provides a [linked data](https://id.nlm.nih.gov/mesh/) representation of the MeSH vocabulary - so a open source application for supporting the MeSH translation has been developed for the ***National Medical Library*** (**[NML](https://nlk.cz)**, Prague, Czech Republic).
-The MTW app has been used **in production in NML since January 2019**.
+Fortunately NLM provides a [linked data](https://id.nlm.nih.gov/mesh/) representation of the MeSH vocabulary, so the open source application for supporting the MeSH translation has been developed for the ***National Medical Library*** (**[NML](https://nlk.cz)**, Prague, Czech Republic).
+The MTW app has been used **in production since January 2019**.

 ## Advantages of using RDF